-In addition to the committee meetings and regular updates to the Board of Education, the District has hosted five town hall meetings that brought together members of the community to offer their feedback.
+In addition to the committee meetings and regular updates to the Board of Education, the District has hosted five town hall meetings that brought together more than XXXX members of the community to offer their feedback.
 Three meetings were held for the general community, one for partner organizations and one for students.